- North American release in July 2000

 The final order of business in the game is the worker.
 How do you build structures when all the buttons are so overloaded with functionality?
 The game reuses the B button and it works OK.
 Whenever you have workers selected, the game will display a construction overlay on the ground automatically.
 Pressing the B button will present a small menu in the status bar, where you can choose which building to build with the D-Pad.

 Once that’s done, you’re good to go; your workers will take care of the rest.

 I implore you to listen to the soundtrack of Warlocked.
 The soundtrack is made by a composer known for his Commodore 64 work, Jeroen Tel, and it has that wonderful European composer quality that is so powerful on Game Boy.
-It has this interesting emotional undercurrent that really elevates the whole game, with my favourite tracks Lava 1 and Woods 1.
+It has this interesting emotional undercurrent that really elevates the whole game.
+My favourite tracks are Lava 1 and Woods 1.
 I think I get this feeling because the game is trying something different from the usual understated Game Boy music.
 RTS music tends to be very preeminent; there’s a strong tradition in the genre of the music never taking a step back during gameplay.
 I guess we have Frank Klepacki, composer of Westwood titles, to thank for his active soundtracks.
-Warlocked seems to be going in the same direction of an energetic soundtrack that draws attention to itself, by taking inspiration from Warcraft 2: Tides of Darkness.
+Warlocked does the same thing.
+It has an energetic soundtrack that draws attention to itself, by taking inspiration from Warcraft 2: Tides of Darkness.
 The soundtrack in that game is unforgettable and grabs your attention immediately.
-Warlocked goes for the same effect, on a Game Boy Color, and I love it.
+Warlocked goes for the same effect and I love it.